-Piano students at the New School receive a well rounded education and are encouraged to explore different musical styles, although much of the best teaching methodology is classically-based.
-We also offer specialised private lessons in jazz piano and a Jazz Piano Basics group course.
+Piano students at the New School receive a well-rounded education and are encouraged to explore different musical genres/styles.
+Although much of the best teaching methodology is classically-based, students can explore a wide range of repertoire, from blues to pop/rock.
+We also offer specialised tuition in jazz piano and a Jazz Piano Basics group course.

 Can I learn about music theory?